 - Mesenchymal stem cells – can differentiate into the cells that make up your bone, cartilage, tendons, and ligaments, as well as muscle, neural and other tissues.
 These are found in your bone marrow and adipose (fat) tissue

-- Hematopoetic stem cells – located in your bone marrow, travel in your blood stream and have equal differentiating ability as mesenchymal stem cells.
+- Hematopoietic stem cells – located in your bone marrow, travel in your bloodstream and have the equal differentiating ability as mesenchymal stem cells.

 At one time, it was believed that only embryonic stem cells could be used to treat damaged tissue.
 What we now know is that adult stem cells have the ability to regenerate damaged tissues.
 And even more fascinating and important is the fact that these adult stem cells already reside within your own tissues and have the ongoing ability to repair and replace.
 These stem cells that you carry around with you can be ready to go at a moment’s notice, if called upon.